 - Have been granted temporary protected status along with approved Notice of Action issued by Citizen Immigration Services and verified through CIS Form G-845.

 - Have been granted asylum along with the approved Notice of Action issued by Citizen Immigration Services.

 A valid, acceptable visa or resident alien status is required if an applicant lives and/or works in the United States and is not a U.S. citizen.
-For more information concerning VISA types that are acceptable to allow studies at University of Phoenix, contact an international admissions advisor today.
+For more information concerning VISA types that are acceptable to allow studies at University of Phoenix, contact an international admissions representative today.

 - A valid, acceptable visa will allow an applicant to both hold legal employment and attend school in the United States.

 - The visa type, date of issue and country of citizenship must be listed on the admission application.
 Please verify that the visa is current—expired visas cannot be accepted.

 - Legible copies of visas are acceptable documentation.